 Land Survey Classes and Courses

 Land survey classes are typically available through certificate, associate's and bachelor's degree programs in land surveying, civil engineering technology and civil engineering.
+Most programs include field experience with surveying equipment.
 Surveying and mapping technicians only need a high school diploma to enter this career path, but many have additional education on the post-secondary level.
 Surveyors are required to be licensed and so must have an associate's or bachelor's degree along with a few years of experience in the field.

 List of Courses